toptensoftware/flashy/flashy/README.md

 ## Monitoring

-Flashy includes a simple serial port monitor that can show any text output by the device on the serial port after uploading has completed.
+Flashy includes a simple serial port monitor that can show any text output by the device.

 Monitoring is done at the `--user-baud:NNN` baud rate (by default 115200)

-Enable this with the `monitor` sub-command or the `--monitor` option to the `flash` sub-command.
+Start the this with the `monitor` sub-command or the `--monitor` option to the `flash` sub-command.

 eg: Reboot the device, then send kernel7.hex, then monitor serial port output:

 ```
-flashy /dev/ttyS3 reboot myMagicString flash kernel7.hex monitor
+flashy /dev/ttyUSB0 reboot myMagicString flash kernel7.hex monitor
 ```

 or:

 ```
-flashy /dev/ttyS3 kernel7.hex --reboot:myMagicString --monitor
+flashy /dev/ttyUSB0 kernel7.hex --reboot:myMagicString --monitor
 ```

 ## Bootloader Images